 The Location Server checks for duplicates.
 Namely, if a duplicate id_number is received, the server sends an error message back to the client.
-The goal of the Location Server is to maintain the location database in a manner that facilitates listing the locations of people in id_number order.
+The goal of the Location Server is to maintain the location database in a manner that facilitates listing the locations of people in alphabetical order by last name.